daniellindemann/entwickler.de-azure-day-2023-bicep/demo02-existing-loops-and-azcli/README.md

 ## What will be deployed

 This example deploys to 2 additional resources of type storage account to the infrastructure.
-On storage account is used for internal app resources, the other is used for external resources.
+One storage account is used for internal app resources, the other is used for external resources.
 They are named that way.

 The storage accounts are of kind `StorageV2`, which allows a general purpose usage of storage accounts.
 The redundency configuration will be set to `LRS` (local redundant storage)